campanagerald/campanagerald/README.md

 -->

-## Hey there!
-My name is Gerald Campana👋
+## Hey there!👋

-I'm a React Native developer.
+I'm Gerald, a React Native developer.

 - 📱 Working with React Native and Expo for mobile app development.
 - 📡 Integrating Sendbird for real-time messaging